UMass-LIDS/Tragen/README.md

 #### 3.1 Generate traffic models

 A traffic model is a three-tuple consisting of a footprint descriptor, a byte-weighted footprint descriptor, and the object size distribution.
 To generate traffic models for your own original traces provide the original trace in a file in the following format.
-Each request in the trace is comma seperated list of timestamp, object_id, and object_size (in Kb).
+Each request in the trace is comma seperated list of timestamp, object_id, and object_size (in KB).
 Now, each request is on a new line.
 For example,

 ```
-timestamp, object_id, object_size (Kb)
+timestamp, object_id, object_size (KB)
 1532702631,0,26624
 1532702631,1,12288
 1532702631,2,26624